 - Are you waiting for others to take the first step?

-- Do you feel like things happen to you, like you are the victim of circumstances out of your control?
+- Do you feel like things happen to you like you are the victim of circumstances out of your control?

 - Do you blame other leaders or departments for failure at work?

 If the answer to any of these questions is “yes” you would benefit by adjusting your attitude.
 You could be living your life in a state of unconsciousness, where you allow yourself to be caught in the effect of things going on around you.
-This is what the professional leader development organization, Rapport Leadership International, would call living in effect.
-Comparing it to a sporting event, are you the person watching from the bleachers, on the side line, or are you in the game making things happen?
+This is what the professional leadership development organization, Rapport Leadership International, would call living in effect.
+Comparing it to a sporting event, are you the person watching from the bleachers, on the sideline, or are you in the game making things happen?
 It is up to you to get in the game and bring about the results you desire.

-Living in Cause
+Living in the Cause

-Leaders who live in a “cause” state of mind make a conscious choice to act in a manner they choose, controlling their behaviors, voice tones, and actions.
+Leaders who live in a “cause” state of mind make a conscious choice to act in the manner they choose, controlling their behaviors, voice tones, and actions.
 They make things happen at work, rather than allow themselves to get angry, hurt, frustrated, bored, negative, or resentful.

 If you think about it, a good portion of your life is spent living on autopilot or drifting through the motions of habits and past behaviors.
 Leaders who stay conscious when facing challenges and resolving problems make a far greater impact, especially when approached with a positive “can-do” attitude.
 Expect good things to happen, and watch how quickly everything comes together.

 The same is true with people.
-When interacting with employees, customers and vendors, look for the good in them, allow differences, and expect positive results.
+When interacting with employees, customers, and vendors, look for the good in them, allow differences, and expect positive results.
 Be passionate and show enthusiasm with everyone you interact with and they will respond in kind.
 Couple your enthusiasm with the vision of where the company is going and watch how inspired others become when they are around you.

 Choose how you respond at work when things don’t go well and turn a discouraging, challenging situation into an opportunity with a new way of seeing things.
 We all know the definition of insanity: Doing the same thing over and over again, expecting different results.
 When you live in “cause” you consciously change your approach to bring about better results.
-All the sudden there is no need to place blame or make excuses, by accepting responsibility and reframing how you react, you bring about a more meaningful result.
+All a sudden there is no need to place blame or make excuses, by accepting responsibility and reframing how you react, you bring about a more meaningful result.
 It’s funny how those who give more in relationships and at work, seem to gain more as well.
 Be the kind of leader who serves those around you and indirectly, it will come back to you tenfold.
 The following is a story of a Marine who lives his life in a way that exemplifies living in a way that causes good things to happen, though the attitude he chooses and service to others.

 A nurse took the tired, anxious serviceman to the bedside.
 “Your son is here,” she said to the old man.
 She had to repeat the words several times before the patient’s eyes opened.
 Heavily sedated because of the pain of his heart attack, he dimly saw the young uniformed Marine standing outside the oxygen tent.

 He reached out his hand.
 The Marine wrapped his toughened fingers around the old man’s limp ones, squeezing a message of love and encouragement.
 The nurse brought a chair so the Marine could sit beside the bed.
-All through the night the young Marine sat there in the poorly lighted ward, holding the old man’s hand and offering him words of love and strength.
+All through the night, the young Marine sat there in the poorly lighted ward, holding the old man’s hand and offering him words of love and strength.